Skip to main content

 “Of the 80 houses on my street, probably 78 took water.
 I and my next-door neighbor did not,” she says.
 “Some of my neighbors took 4 feet of water.
 There are 2 or 3 feet of muck in most people’s houses.”

 Even if they and their fellow club members weren’t directly affected, Rotary members all over the southeastern U.S. immediately offered funds, supplies, and their own labor.
-Many members are helping to remove sodden drywall and flooring from flood-damaged houses.
+Members of the Rotary Club of Alpharetta, Georgia were just spared the hurricanes’ devastating effects, and quickly began collecting supplies and raising money for people in neighboring states.

 “This is why you are a Rotarian,” says Mark Middleton, a member of the Dunedin North club and a district governor-nominee.
 Dunedin North has five members whose homes were destroyed.

 “We have multiple clubs going to homes, mucking out and gutting these houses.
-Dry wall has to be cut out as high as the water line, and all flooring has to be cut out,” Middleton says.
+Drywall has to be cut out as high as the water line, and all flooring has to be cut out,” Middleton says.
 “What a blessing it is that we can help and be there for them.
 You become close to your Rotary family.
 When we can support and help each other, it becomes impactful.”

 Donate to Rotary’s Disaster Response Fund, and find a Rotary club near you.